 Paradoxically, in Switzerland, there is too little market economy in many places.
 The term “social market economy” frequently seems almost odd.
 Healthy competition and basic conditions that are connected with the people are lacking.

 The financial centre should contribute to greater prosperity.
-No financial centre, no social welfare.
-Prosperity in Switzerland would therefore not be assured, resulting in less flexibility, more work and higher taxes in particular.
+Without it, there would be no social welfare.
+Therefore, prosperity in Switzerland would not be assured, resulting in less flexibility, more work, and higher taxes.

-From a strategic, power-related perspective, the financial centre is undoubtedly very important.
+The financial centre is undoubtedly vital from a strategic, power-related perspective.
 This illustrates the existential dependence of many industries.
-The financial centre bolsters the international influence and accordingly the selling power of Swiss quality products.
-Macrosomia should therefore not always be considered negative.
+The economic centre bolsters Swiss quality products' international influence and selling power.
+Therefore, macrosomia should not always be considered harmful.

 Which basic conditions empower citizens?